cortexlabs/cortex/docs/clients/python.md

 **Arguments**:

 - `api_spec` - A dictionary defining a single Cortex API.
 See https://docs.cortex.dev/v/master/ for schema.
 - `predictor` - A Cortex Predictor class implementation.
-Not required when deploying a traffic splitter.
+Not required for TaskAPI/TrafficSplitter kinds.
 - `task` - A callable class/function implementation.
 Not required for RealtimeAPI/BatchAPI/TrafficSplitter kinds.
 - `requirements` - A list of PyPI dependencies that will be installed before the predictor class implementation is invoked.
 - `conda_packages` - A list of Conda dependencies that will be installed before the predictor class implementation is invoked.